guokan987/COGCN/README.md

-#  This is the code of COGCN (in the special issue of TITS), thus please don't cite or use it
+#  This is the code of COGCN (in the special issue of TITS) under review, thus please don't cite or use it

 ristly, you should run the data genenration program to generate the speed data